 Deputy Coordinator: Director of Security

 Spencer Brazes, firstname.lastname@example.org, 503.552.2016, Service Bldg, 2nd floor

 Any reports of sexual misconduct towards or of a minor MUST be reported directly to campus safety and security and/or the Portland Police Bureau immediately.
 There are no exceptions to this policy.

 Harassment or discrimination in violation of this policy by students, faculty, staff, administrators, board members, and other employees or non-employees, including vendors and visitors, is specifically prohibited.
 Any reports of potential violation of this policy will be reviewed, regardless of the status of the reporter (heretofore: “complainant”) or the alleged harasser (heretofore: “respondent”).
-Retaliation against any individual who in good faith brings a complaint to the attention of the College and/or who participates in investigations regarding such complaints is also expressly prohibited.
+Retaliation against any individual who in good faith brings a complaint to the attention of the University and/or who participates in investigations regarding such complaints is also expressly prohibited.

 All NUNM students, faculty and staff are responsible for respecting the rights of one another.
 No NUNM student, faculty, staff, administrator, or board member is exempt from this policy.
 Any person who believes that they are being or may be subjected to sexual harassment, discrimination, or misconduct in violation of this policy should immediately report it to any one of the following: Associate Vice President of Student Affairs, the Vice President of Human Resources, the Director of Institutional Research and Compliance, the Director of Security, or a program dean.
 Reports can also be filed online.

 In situations where an NUNM community member suspects that discrimination or harassment may be occurring, even when no one has made an individual complaint, NUNM will investigate the matter, and any findings of discrimination or harassment could result in disciplinary sanctions.